February 6, 2010

 movie.
 Although, I have to say, when there wasn't bang-

-bang, shoot-em-up action going on (which
+bang, shoot-em-up action going on (which is often) I found

 myself fairly bored.